markotom/cheerio/docs/intro.md

 ## Features
 __&#10084; Familiar syntax:__
 Cheerio implements a subset of core jQuery.
-Cheerio removes all the DOM inconsistencies and browser cruft from the jQuery library, revealing a truly gorgeous API.
+Cheerio removes all the DOM inconsistencies and browser cruft from the jQuery library, revealing its truly gorgeous API.

 __&#991; Blazingly fast:__
 Cheerio works with a very simple, consistent DOM model.
 As a result parsing, manipulating, and rendering are incredibly efficient.
 Preliminary end-to-end benchmarks suggest that cheerio is about 8x faster than JSDOM.

 __&#10049; Insanely flexible:__
 Cheerio wraps around @tautologistics forgiving htmlparser.
-Cheerio can parse nearly any page or chunk of html or xml.
+Cheerio can parse nearly any HTML or XML document.

 ## What about JSDOM?
 I wrote cheerio because I found myself increasingly frustrated with JSDOM.
 For me, there were three main sticking points that I kept running into again and again: